rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 Best office site choice for an SME?
 ...................................

-A SME, specialized in printing an copy services, has to move into new offices, and the CEO has gathered seven potential sites:
+A SME, specialized in printing an copy services, has to move into new offices, and its CEO has gathered seven potential office sites:

   ====================== ==== ==================================================
    address                ID   Comment